HTTPS1121/Easydict/README_EN.md

 - [x] Out of the box, easily look up words or translate text.
 - [x] Automatic recognition of input language and automatic query of target preferred language.
 - [x] Auto select translate, automatically display the query icon after word search, and mouse hover to query.
+- [x] **NEW: Double Control Key Translation** - Double-click the Control key to instantly translate selected text and replace it with the translation result.
 - [x] Support for configuring different services for different window types.
 - [x] Support system OCR screenshot translation, Silent Screenshot OCR.
 - [x] Support system TTS, along with online services from Bing, Google, Youdao and Baidu Cloud.